Ashok-Varma/Gander/README.md

 ## Acknowledgements
 Chuck (parent repo)
 - [Chuck][chuckLink] - Copyright Jeff Gilfelt, Inc.
+##### Thanks to [Jeff Gilfelt][jgilfeltLink] for his amazing library [Chuck][chuckLink].
+This repo is a fork from Chuck, later on moved and released as separate project, since chuck is no longer maintained.

+Awesome Icon Designer
+- [Jibbie Eguna][jbeguna04Link] - He contributed the Icon to Gander.

 Gander uses the following open source libraries:
 - [OkHttp][okhttpLink] - Copyright Square, Inc.